 The Swift.org community has the singular goal of making the world’s best general purpose programming language.
 Collectively we will develop the language in the open, with contributions from anyone who wishes to participate.
 This guideline document describes how the Swift community is organized so that we can work together to add amazing new capabilities to Swift, and make it available to even more developers across more platforms.

 The Swift language is developed in the open, and all technical or administrative topics about the language or community processes should be directed to the Swift public forums.
 Public conversations are encouraged, and active developers of the Swift language should monitor the relevant forum categories.

 - Directory of forum categories and email instructions are in the forum section

 - Source code for all Swift projects can be found on GitHub at github.com/apple

-- The Swift.org bug tracking system is maintained at bugs.swift.org
+- The Swift language bug tracking system is maintained at github.com/apple/swift/issues

 Advancing the Swift programming language with a coherent, clear view of its evolution requires strong leadership.
 The leadership is taken from the community, and works closely with the much broader group of contributors and users.
 Roles within the community include:

 - Project Lead appoints technical leaders from the community.
 Apple Inc. is the project lead, and interacts with the community through its representative.

-- Core team is the small group of engineers responsible for strategic direction and oversight of the Swift project
+- Core Team is the small group responsible for strategic direction and oversight of the Swift project

 - Code Owner is the individual responsible for a specific area of the Swift codebase